tucats/ego/docs/API.md

 ### GET /tables <a name="listtables"></a>

 A GET call to the /tables endpoint will return a list of the tables.
-This is a JSON payload containing an array of strings, each of which is a table name that the current user has read access to.
+This is a JSON payload containing an array of objects, each of which describes a table that the current user has read access to.

 Because the list of tables might be quite long, you can specify URL parameters that limit